This printed article is located at https://cordlife.listedcompany.com/financials.html

 Deferred tax liabilities

-As at 30 September 2025, deferred tax liabilities amounted to S$3.6 million (31 December 2024: S$3.8 million), comprising deferred tax liabilities on temporary differences and on intangible assets recognised on business combination.
+As at 31 December 2025, deferred tax liabilities amounted to S$3.6 million (31 December 2024: S$3.8 million), comprising deferred tax liabilities on temporary differences and on intangible assets recognised on business combination.

 Commentary

-As announced by the Company on 1 March 2025, 1 April 2025 and 14 August 2025, there were claims made by or on behalf of persons who have identified themselves as clients of the Company.
 The Company has been seeking legal advice, and in consultation with its legal advisers, actively monitoring and attending to the claims and will take necessary steps to engage with the relevant parties at the appropriate juncture.

 Please read our General Disclaimer & Warning carefully.